docker/docs/datacenter/ucp/2.2/guides/admin/monitor-and-troubleshoot/troubleshoot-with-logs.md

 ---
+title: Troubleshoot your swarm
 description: Learn how to troubleshoot your Docker Universal Control Plane cluster.
-keywords: docker, ucp, troubleshoot
+keywords: ucp, troubleshoot, health, swarm
-title: Troubleshoot your cluster
 ---

 If you detect problems in your UCP cluster, you can start your troubleshooting